pojntfx/uni-itsec-notes/docs/main.md

   - Note security assumptions of the system
   - Be careful with perimeter security: What if perimeter has been breached?
   - Note _possible_, but not yet exploitable vulnerabilities

+### Trade-offs in Security

+- **Costs increase exponentially** with increased security
+- **User friendliness decreases linearly** with increased security
+- Risk analysis can be used when tuning the level of security

 ## Security Frameworks